 How does Kerberos work?

 We have already discussed in the previous sections about Kerberos being an authentication protocol.
-It is proved to be one of the essential components of client/server applications and used in various fields for network security, providing mutual authentication.
+It has proved to be one of the essential components of client or server applications.
+It is also used in various fields for network security and providing mutual authentication.
 In this section, we will discuss how Kerberos works.
-For that, first, we need to know the components of it.
+For that, first, we need to know about Kerberos’s components.

 Components of Kerberos